 Following my retirement I acknowledged my lifelong commitment to Humanism by training as a Humanist celebrant, taking non-religious funerals, weddings and baby namings and working as a Humanist ‘chaplain’ with the local emergency services in Hertfordshire.

 My other main interests in life, outside of family, friends and work, are travel and the arts – from opera to art of all kinds, including the theatre, cinema and literature.
-I became Chair of Letchworth Settlement at the beginning of 2015 and am committed to helping take this wonderful institution forward into its second century in 2020.
+I was Chair of Letchworth Settlement from 2015 to July 2020.

 My personal ambitions with the Foundation relate to addressing quality of life issues for all residents and our current Families Project and associated initiatives are key to this.
 Letchworth is a town of extremes – areas of great affluence alongside areas of significant deprivation.
 An imbalance that is not what Howard sought in his ambitions and not appropriate when we have resources that can be managed and used to help create a sustainable future for our town in which everyone can work and, importantly, can have hope and ambition for a better future for their families.
 History will not forgive us if we fail to do our best.